effectivehomeoffice/effectivehomeoffice.com/README.md

 For occasional calls the [Apple AirPods](https://www.apple.com/airpods/) are just fine.

 ## Webcam

-Make sure to look directly to each other in video conferences.
+Make sure to activate your webcam and look directly to each other in video conferences.
 For that, the webcam must be on eye-level (or slightly above).
 This rules out your laptop's built-in camera as it's mounted too low.
 Instead, get an external webcam and mount in on top of your primary screen.